 Anyone is welcome to contact HospiceCare directly as a GP referral is not required.

-You can either call on telephone: 01665 606515 and asked to speak to a member of th clinical team, or you could fill in our enquiry form and a member of the nursing team will get back to you.
+You can either call us directly on: 01665 606515 and asked to speak to a member of the nursing team, or fill in our enquiry form and a member of the nursing team will get back to you.
+Debbie Allan, Deputy Nursing Manager